andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 </div>
 <figcaption class="figure-caption mb-2">Did someone say toys?</figcaption>

-After a few days of rehearsals we started to figure out our costumes.
+After a few days of rehearsals we're tasked with working out our costumes.
+Mark gave us a few ideas of characters he typically likes to see and outfits that might work.
+Everyone rummages through their closet and brings a menagerie of clothes, hats, bags, and accessories for consideration.

+It shouldn't stretch the imagination that a roomful of dancers let loose on costumes is a giddy bunch.
 Everyone is having a great time.
 Exchanging outfits, trying out looks, pilfering through the offerings on display at Boutique Alyce, the miniature emporium of all things fashion set up by Alyce in a corner of the studio.
 It's the dance equivalent of a general store selling picks and shovels during the California gold rush.

-My sartorial selection falls near the very end of the dance wardrobe spectrum, just this side of "dad clothes."
+Unfortunately my sartorial selection falls near the very end of the dance wardrobe spectrum, just this side of "dad clothes."
 So while everyone is flitting around exchanging outfits and trying new looks I mostly just mill about and admire everyone else's duds.
 Once everyone has showcased their looks for Mark he eyes my Sunday afternoon